-- 1. In order for Police Officers to receive compensation for time worked in excess of forty (40) hours per work week, Police Officers must have prior approval from their supervisor to perform such work.
+1. In order for Police Officers to receive compensation for time worked in excess of forty (40) hours per work week, Police Officers must have prior approval from their supervisor to perform such work.
 Time worked that is required by the City is deemed to have received prior approval.
-Except for holiday accruals, use of accrued paid leaves does not count as hours worked for the purposes of overtime calculations. - 2.
-Police Officers required to perform work in excess of forty (40) hours per week shall be compensated by pay at one-and-one-half (1 1⁄2) times their regular rate of pay.
+Except for holiday accruals, use of accrued paid leaves does not count as hours worked for the purposes of overtime calculations.
+Employees may not use personal leave for voluntary overtime or secondary employment.

-3. Any currently accrued compensatory hours will be used prior to use of any vacation time until such banks are exhausted.
+- 2. Police Officers required to perform work in excess of forty (40) hours per week shall be compensated by pay at one-and-one-half (1 1⁄2) times their regular rate of pay. - 3.
+Any currently accrued compensatory hours will be used prior to use of any vacation time until such banks are exhausted.
+There will be no pyramiding of overtime and compensation will not be received or paid twice for the same hours.